-MPG is the RE of the MPG Regional Cities Property Trust and governs it in accordance with the Trust Constitution.
-MPG is responsible for the application and redemption of Units, valuation and management of Trust assets, administration and payment of income distributions from set up this trust structure including preparation of this PDS, undertaking acquisition due diligence, organising the preparation of legal documentation, applications for banking finance as well as other administrative tasks.
+MPG is the RE of the Trust and governs it in accordance with the Trust Constitution.
+MPG is responsible for the application and redemption of Units, valuation and management of Trust assets, administration and payment of income distributions from the Trust.
+MPG has also undertaken preliminary work to set up this trust structure including preparation of this PDS, undertaking acquisition due diligence, organising the preparation of legal documentation, applications for banking finance as well as other administrative tasks.

-MPG is the RE for thirteen other direct property funds and has developed an outstanding track record in the business of property trusts and managing property assets.
+MPG currently is the Trustee for 13 other direct property funds and has developed an outstanding track record in the business of property trusts and managing property assets.

-In 2008 MPG was named as the sixteenth fastest growing Australian company in the BRW Fast 100 Awards.
 In 2007, MPG was named as the tenth "Fastest of the Fast" growing companies in BRW magazine's "Fast Starters" edition.
+In 2008 and 2020 MPG was named one of the fastest growing Australian companies in the AFR Fast 100 Awards.